When you show an author description or bio at the end of your blog posts, you:

 - The social icons type from Symbols to Colored—if set to Colored, you can in addition make them circular or squared, add a rotate effect on hover, add a shadow effect, and show a border around the icons.
 With those turned on, the icons might look something like this:

 The Colors tab provides, as you would expect, various color options for the display of the author description:

-Via the Fonts tab, you can fine-tune the fonts used—both family and size—as well as adjust the size of the social icons.
+Via the Typography tab, you can fine-tune the fonts used—both family and size—as well as adjust the size of the social icons.

 On the Misc tab, there’s a Load generated inline style to footer option, useful if you have another plugin to optimize the CSS of your website and help with site speed scores.
 This is on by default, so just leave as-is unless you have a specific reason to change it.

 The only aspect missing from the plugin is the ability to show the author description on WordPress pages as well as posts, which for many users would be beneficial.